Obtaining Government Files — Freedom of Information Act (FOIA) and Privacy Act

 4. Frequently requested documents released under the FOIA.

-By contacting a US Embassy directly, a visa applicant should be able to obtain legal and factual reasons for a visa denial and copies of visa applications or statutory documents submitted by the applicant.
+By contacting a US Embassy directly, a visa applicant should be able to obtain legal and factual reasons for a visa denial.
 USCIS may also be contacted directly to obtain a copy of a decision.
 This method is often much faster than making formal FOIA requests.

 Exempt Information